Social Media Sales:

 As a small business owner, the race to gain an audience may seem like an obvious goal.
 But before you jump onto the social media bandwagon it is important to develop a solid strategy because, without one, mistakes can be made.
+Social media sales can not only increase conversions, but at the same time, it can make your sales funnel more efficient.

 1. Realize that social media is a big time commitment.